Make a product feedback form

 Here’s how it’s made:

-1. Our product feedback survey typeform uses an eye-catching Welcome Screen to greet the feedback-giver and ask them for help.
-If you’re starting from scratch, create a Welcome Screen by clicking the + button in the left-hand sidebar and choosing Welcome Screen.
+1. Our product feedback survey form uses an eye-catching Welcome Screen to greet the feedback-giver and ask them for help.
+If you’re starting from scratch, create a Welcome Screen by clicking the + Add content button and choosing Welcome Screen.

 We’ve also customized the Button text from the Question menu to give a strong, immediate call to action (“Tell us what you think”).

-3. Before we add any questions, let’s adjust the design of our survey to make it look great.
-Click the Design tab in the right-hand sidebar and select the three dots next to your theme.
+3. Before we add any questions, you can adjust the design of our survey to make it look great.
+Click the Design button in the tool bar to open the design menu.
+Then select the three dots next to your theme.
 You can create your own theme, or edit the theme in our template by clicking the Edit button.

-4. Click Question to switch back to the question builder.
-Let’s start adding and editing questions.
-The first question in our product survey typeform is Picture Choice, asking the person’s overall impression of the product.
+4. Let’s start adding and editing questions.
+The first question in our product survey form is Picture Choice, asking the person’s overall impression of the product.
 We’ve set this question as ‘Required‘ to make sure we get an answer.

 5. Next, you can include some Long Text questions to collect some detailed feedback about what they liked and didn’t like about the product.

-…then apply Logic to the Multiple Choice question to people who answer negatively.
-Set up your Branching and calculations as follows:
+…then apply Logic to the Picture Choice question for people who answer negatively.
+Set up your Branching as follows:

-7. Rating questions allow someone to give a star rating for your product (or for a feature/attribute of your product).
+7. Add a Rating question, this allows someone to give a star rating for your product (or for a feature/attribute of your product).

 You can set the scale to be anything from between 0 and 10 using the drop-down menu in the right-hand sidebar.
 It doesn’t have to be stars, either: you can change the icon that appears via the Shape drop-down (you’ll find everything from trophies to skulls here).

-8. Our product survey typeform uses Multiple Choice and Rating questions to gather more information about how much the reviewer needs the product, its value for money, and whether they would buy it.
+8. Our product survey form uses Multiple Choice and Rating questions to gather more information about how much the reviewer needs the product, its value for money, and whether they would buy it.

 9. Next, we add a couple of Opinion Scale questions.
 These are great for asking people things like “how likely they are to…” or to “what degree they liked….”.